aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

             var requestContextRequestId = apigwProxyEvent.RequestContext.RequestId;

-            // Pass an object for logging additional data var lookupInfo = new { LookupId = requestContextRequestId };
+            // Pass an object for logging additional data var lookupInfo1 = new { LookupId = requestContextRequestId };
-            Logger.LogInformation(lookupInfo, "This is a log with anonymous type object additional data");
+            Logger.LogInformation(lookupInfo1, "This is a log with anonymous type object additional data");

-            // Specify the key name for extra additional data Logger.LogInformation(("LookupInfo", lookupInfo), "This is a log specifying the key name for additional data");
+            // Specify the key name for extra additional data Logger.LogInformation(("LookupInfo", lookupInfo1), "This is a log specifying the key name for additional data");

-            // Pass a typed object for logging additional data var vLookupInfo = new LookupInfo { LookupId = requestContextRequestId };
+            // Pass a typed object for logging additional data var lookupInfo2 = new LookupInfo { LookupId = requestContextRequestId };
-            Logger.LogInformation(vLookupInfo, "This is a log with typed object additional data");
+            Logger.LogInformation(lookupInfo2, "This is a log with typed object additional data");

             // Pass multiple extra key/value pairs
             var extraKeys = new Dictionary<string, object>()
             {
-                { "LookupInfo", lookupInfo },
+                { "LookupInfo", new { LookupId = requestContextRequestId } },
                 { "CorrelationIds", new { MyCorrelationId = "correlation_id_value" } }
             };
             Logger.LogInformation(extraKeys, "This is a log with multiple extra key/value pairs");